moirai2/moirai2/README.md

   * Options are set by using "#$".
 Notations (-i, -r, etc) are same as options from a command line.
   * This will be useful for writing cron jobs.

-#### Manipulating triple database from STDOUT
+#### Manipulating DAG database from STDOUT

-  * It's possible to insert/update/delete triples from database through STDOUT of the command.
+  * It's possible to insert/update/delete SPOs from database through STDOUT of the command.

 ```
 INSERT A->B->C